PaddlePaddle/models/fluid/PaddleRec/word2vec/README.md

         --with_hs --with_nce --is_local \
         2>&1 | tee train.log
 ```
+if you would like to use our supported third party vocab, please set --other_dict_path as the directory of where you
+save the vocab you will use and set --with_other_dict flag on to using it.

 ### Distributed Train
 Run a 2 pserver 2 trainer distribute training on a single machine.